Department of Health, Sport, and Exercise Sciences

 This course will prepare students for their actual semester-long Internship experience.
 Students will be provided with background information on available internship sites to assist in their site-selection decision.
 Students will learn about different management styles they may encounter, the traits and characteristics of effective and productive employees, common rules of the workplace and internship experiences of previous HSES Interns.
 Prerequisite: All HSES students must be in final semester prior to Internship.

 The course is designed to encompass the various components of human sexuality as well as to demonstrate applicable teaching techniques for sex education.
-Included in the content of the course are: human sexual response, sexually transmitted diseases, family planning, sex roles, rape, sexual preferences, and topics such as sexuality and the handicapped, sexuality and the mass media, and sexuality and the church.
+Included in the content of the course are: human sexual response, sexually transmitted diseases, family planning, sex roles, rape, sexual preferences, and topics such as sexuality and disability, sexuality and the mass media, and sexuality and the church.
 Teaching techniques such as values clarification, non-verbal communications, role playing, tape recordings, and problem solving are demonstrated with appropriate topics.

 Intercollegiate athletics is a multi-billion-dollar industry.
 Because of the high stakes now associated with intercollegiate college athletics, the complexity of issues within athletics have grown as well.
 This course provides students with an understanding of the operation and decision-making process in intercollegiate athletics.
 Students will explore subjects such as NCAA compliance, legal aspects of college sport, and financial implications of decisions made within athletics.
 Prerequisite: Admission to the major or minor in sport management.